bark-ruffalo/scanner/README.md

 - Ensure new launches are detected via WebSocket listener
 - Show unrated launches when rating filter is set to 0
 - Use different LLMs in prod/dev
-- Improve error handling and user feedback for background processes (LLM analysis, token stats updates).
+- Improve error handling and user feedback for background processes (LLM analysis, token stats updates)
 - Fixed bugs: middleware wrong location, not adding total token supply to DB, etc.
-- Completed implementation of Solana launchpad (Virtuals Protocol - Solana):
+- Completed implementation of Solana launchpad (Virtuals Protocol - Solana)
-  - Added Solana dependencies (@coral-xyz/anchor, @solana/web3.js, etc.)
-  - Added Solana RPC URL and program ID configuration
-  - Created launchpad implementation with WebSocket event listening (using Helius for parsing)
-  - Implemented robust historical fetching (`debugFetchHistoricalEvents`) using paginated `getSignaturesForAddress` and `getTransaction`, parsing instructions (including inner instructions) with Anchor's `BorshInstructionCoder`
-  - Added Solana utilities for token monitoring and statistics
+- Enhanced LLM analysis to access and incorporate information from external links found in launch descriptions (socials, websites, docs) using both simple fetching and Firecrawl API
-  - Implemented token burn and transfer monitoring
+- Implemented automatic reanalysis of launches when significant token movements are detected
-  - Added support for fetching token metadata and balances
-- etc.